ibm-cloud-docs/text-to-speech/websockets.md

       input text</a>.
 SSML input can also include the
       <code>&lt;mark&gt;</code> element; see
       <a href="/docs/services/text-to-speech/word-timing.html#mark">Specifying
       an SSML mark</a>.
-The client can pass a maximum of 5 KB of data with the request.
+The client can pass a maximum of 5 KB of text with the request.
     </td>
   </tr>
   <tr>